ferrantejake/braindump/droplit-installing-identity-provider-conduit.md

    1. [https://yo.droplit.io/oauth2/callback](https://yo.droplit.io/oauth2/callback)
 5. Set the token endpoint authentication method to **POST**

+### Enable Service Providers

+This is necessary if you are aiming to offload

 ### Install Droplit Auth0 conduit

 1. In a new tab, go to [http://portal.droplit.io/](http://portal.droplit.io/) and sign in